pkirlin/cs142-f24/projects/proj4/index.md

 **Formulation 2: What are the precise directions to solve the maze?**  The first formulation works, but the problem is is only returns success or failure, not the path taken through the maze.

 To remedy this, let's change our recursive formulation to return strings rather than success or failure.
-Each string will represent the path through the maze from the starting location to the cup: we'll use "N", "S", "E", and "W" for the four cardinal directions, and "C" for the cup.
+Each string will represent the path through the maze from the starting location to the ending location: we'll use "N", "S", "E", and "W" for the four cardinal directions.
 If a path can't be found, we'll use "X" for failure.